IMF March Buys: The 14 Stocks Added To My Fund

 We almost certainly won't see $9 again, but sub-$30 pricing suddenly seems like a strong possibility for the medium-term.
 If Russia and the Middle East both run their wells at full bore, the obvious loser will be American shale, which simply can't compete at prices much below here.
 In other words, somehow things can indeed go from bad to worse for the time being.

 If you're buying the biggest integrated oil companies that are profitable at low oil prices, however, the deeper this mess goes now, the better off we'll be.
 That's because there's nothing like $30 oil to drive marginal producers out of business.
-The shale business in particular has, on net, a giant cash incinerator over the past six years, if not more.
+The shale business, in particular, has, on net, a giant cash incinerator over the past six years, if not more.
 The faster the bad management teams are driven out of business and the assets are consolidated into the hands of a few competent operators, the better.

 Source: Exxon 2020 investor day presentation